 There are many great and mighty WordPress plugins out there for improving your websites.

-In this post I’m going to show you 15+ unknown and free WordPress plugins every WordPress developer should know when building up his/her WordPress portfolio.
+In this article, I’m going to show you 15+ unknown and free WordPress plugins every WordPress developer should know when building up his/her WordPress portfolio.

 So let’s get started.
 WordPress plugins are a great way to make your websites and apps better, faster, more secure and better performing.
 Here’s a great list of WordPress plugins for developers.